Murder of Bob Chappell: The investigation

-The dinghy
+The dinghy and initial alert

 Between 11:30 pm and midnight on 26 January, witness John Hughes was parked at the end of rowing sheds at Marieville Esplanade when he saw and heard an inflatable dinghy with an outboard motor on the back coming from the direction of the Royal Yacht Club, heading northeast towards the Eastern Shore of the Derwent, roughly towards Four Winds.
 Hughes said that there was only one person in it who had the outline of a female, but he could not be definite.

 At about 5:40 am the next day, a different witness found the dinghy bobbing against rocks.
 The witness secured it.
 With another man, he headed out in a boat.
 As they passed Four Winds, they noticed that it was very low in the water on its mooring.
 They boarded it.
 Shortly after, members of Tasmania Police arrived as a result of a call.